dkesslerm/fallingSand/README.md

 # Falling Sand in Python

 This project simulates falling sand using Python.
 Users can interact with the simulation by adding sand with mouse clicks and controlling the simulation flow.

+## Motivation
+I wanted to do this project as I wanted something simple but engaging to do in a few days, and I came to the conclusion that Python was perfect for this as it more than enough support for a project like this one

 ## Demo